Entroshock/One-Piece-Quiz-Website/README.md

 ```
 ## Installation

-Set up SQL Workbench and server
+- Set up SQL Workbench and server
-create a database called mydb and import the dump provided in the folder
+- create a database called mydb and import the dump provided in the folder provided
+- Extract the folder from the ZIP file
+- Open the folder in vscode
+- cd to the Backend directory
+- in your terminal run "npm run devStart"